videojs/blog/source/_drafts/Bugpost-Disconnects-and-Reconnects.md

 ## Bug Solved

 We hope that was somewhat useful in describing some of the bugs we encounter, how we go about investigation, and what the resolutions look like.
 We'd be happy to hear from you as well.
-We're always around on the #playback channel in the [Video.js Slack](http://slack.videojs.com/), or you can find us navigating Issues and PRs at https://github.com/videojs/http-streaming.
+You can find us on the #playback channel in the [Video.js Slack](http://slack.videojs.com/), or navigating Issues and PRs at https://github.com/videojs/http-streaming.

 Now to enjoy my oats and video, without any concerns about the playback resuming.